 They are described in full in the PHOENICS Encyclopaedia under ' Radiative Heat Transfer in PHOENICS'.

-WARNING: The 6-Flux and Radiosity models are not yet fully implemented in the Menu, especially with regard to the boundary conditions.
+WARNING: The 6-Flux and Radiosity models are not fully implemented in the Menu, especially with regard to the boundary conditions or conjugate heat transfer.
 Please use the ' User-defined' object attribute to set the boundary conditions described in POLIS.
-The IMMERSOL model is fully implemented.
+The IMMERSOL and P-1 T3 models are fully implemented.

 The following combustion models are available: